 Endometriosis — The tissue lining the inside of the uterus is called the endometrium (figure 1).
 Endometriosis is a condition in which endometrial tissue is also present outside of the uterus.
 Some women with endometriosis have no symptoms, while others experience marked discomfort and pain and may have problems with fertility.
 (See "Patient information: Endometriosis (Beyond the Basics)" and "Patient information: Evaluation of the infertile couple (Beyond the Basics)".)

-Chronic pelvic inflammatory disease — Pelvic inflammatory disease is an acute infection usually caused by a sexually transmitted organism.
+Pelvic inflammatory disease — Pelvic inflammatory disease is an acute infection usually caused by a sexually transmitted organism.
 Occasionally, it is caused by a ruptured appendix, tuberculosis, or diverticulitis.
 It can involve the uterus, ovaries, and fallopian tubes (which link the ovaries and uterus) (figure 1).
-Chronic pelvic inflammatory disease occurs after acute pelvic inflammatory disease in about one-third of women and causes chronic pelvic pain.
-The reason for this is not clearly known, but is likely because of permanent damage to the uterus, ovaries, and fallopian tubes.
+Chronic changes following pelvic inflammatory disease occur in about one-third of women and causes chronic pelvic pain.
+The reason for this is not clearly known, but is likely because of permanent damage to the uterus, ovaries, and fallopian tubes, and is not because of a chronic infection.
 (See "Patient information: Gonorrhea (Beyond the Basics)" and "Patient information: Chlamydia (Beyond the Basics)".)

 Other causes — Non-gynecologic causes of chronic pelvic pain may be related to the digestive system, urinary system, or to pain in the muscles and nerves in the pelvis: